Thermodynamic Processes

 Thermodynamic Processes – Types, Key Equations & Real-World Applications

-In thermodynamics, a thermodynamic process refers to the path or series of changes a system undergoes as it moves from one equilibrium state to another.
+In Thermodynamic Processes, a thermodynamic process refers to the path or series of changes a system undergoes as it moves from one equilibrium state to another.
 These processes describe how a system’s properties such as pressure, volume, and temperature change over time due to heat exchange, work done, or internal energy changes.

 Types of Thermodynamic Processes